Teacher Guide

 Skills:

-• Reach downward from home row to type bottom row keys
+- Reach down from home row position to type bottom row keys

-• Handle diagonal reaches for N and B
+- Handle index finger stretches for N and B

-• Type properly punctuated sentences with commas and periods
+- Type punctuated sentences with commas and periods

 Keys: Shift (left and right)